benc's blog

 St. Louis (STL) City Museum

-This is basically a children's museum for adults and it's incredibly fun.
+This is a children's museum for adults and it's incredibly fun.
 I barely have to recommend this because if you're visiting St. Louis, you'll definitely go.

 Chicago Children's Museum

-I have incredibly fond memories of my mom dealing with me and my brother misbehaving on the blue line to take us here only to deal with us misbehave there.
+I have incredibly fond memories of my mom dealing with me and my brother misbehaving on the blue line to take us here only to deal with us misbehaving there.
 I hope to go back someday with children of my own.

 The House on the Rock - Spring Green, Wisconsin